What Hikes Are Open in Peru After Covid-19?

 - 1-2 Day Waqrapukara Trek (does not include trip to Machu Picchu which can be added separately)

 At this time, foreigners can enter Peru without quarantine and visit Machu Picchu.
-But these protocols are subject to change.
-Other regions in Peru including Lake Titicaca and Ica/Paracas, may not be as open as the Cusco to Machu Picchu corridor.
+No matter where you travel in the world, arrival protocols for foreigners are subject to potential change.
+Other regions in Peru including Lake Titicaca and Ica/Paracas are reopening more slowly as the Cusco to Machu Picchu corridor.
 This is mainly due to supply and demand.
 Bus service is the main means of transportation and running half empty buses is not profitable.

 What you need to know about hiking in Peru after covid-19: